Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 (i) In 2024 alone, 7,325 retail grocery store locations

-while 54 million Americans live in food deserts.
-The
+54 million Americans live in food deserts.
+The commercial

-commercial retail grocery model is collapsing as a
+retail grocery model is collapsing as a distribution system

 (j) The economist John Kenneth Galbraith described in "The